Do you need hurricane insurance in Texas?

 How much is a hurricane deductible?

-The average hurricane deductible for a homeowners insurance policy with windstorm coverage is 2% of the dwelling coverage.
-That means that if you have $300,000 in dwelling coverage, you would have to meet a $6,000 deductible for hurricane or other windstorm damage, separate from your regular deductible for things like fire and theft.
+Hurricane deductibles on a home insurance policy range from 2% to 5% of the dwelling coverage.
+If you have $300,000 in dwelling coverage and a 2% hurricane deductible, you would have to meet a $6,000 deductible for hurricane or other windstorm damage, separate from your regular deductible for things like fire and theft.

 How does hurricane insurance work in Texas?